wahidhendrawan/ThreatDock/README.md

    - `MISP_URL` and `MISP_API_KEY` – placeholders for future integration with a MISP instance.
    - `INTELO_OWL_API_KEY` – reserved for additional OSINT sources.

+   - `SLACK_WEBHOOK_URL` – optional Slack Incoming Webhook URL.
+If provided, ThreatDock will send notifications for alerts whose severity is equal to or above the value of `NOTIFY_THRESHOLD`.
+   - `NOTIFY_THRESHOLD` – severity threshold for Slack notifications (e.g. Critical, High, Medium).
+Defaults to High.
+   - `AUTH_USER` and `AUTH_PASSWORD` – set these to enable HTTP basic authentication for the backend API.
+Leave blank to disable auth.

 4. **Build and run the containers**:

    ```bash